 - 1. The base RL and diameter of prebore. - 2.
-Pile driving log at maximum interval of 0.25 m, showing the number of blows required for the interval, job hammer type / model, hammer input energy or drop height, cushioning material type and thickness and when it was changed, date and time of start and end of pile driving.

-- 3. In relation to the last 10 blows for each pile, for each blow the set, temporary compression, job hammer type and hammer input energy or drop height. - 4.
+Pile driving log at maximum interval of 0.25 m, showing the number of blows required for the interval, job hammer type / model, hammer input energy or drop height, cushioning material type and thickness and when it was changed, date and time of start and end of pile driving. - 3.
+In relation to the last 10 blows for each pile, for each blow the penetration, temporary compression, job hammer type and hammer input energy or drop height. - 4.
 PM record for the entire section of pile driving where a PM was used, both in graphical and tabular (digital) format. - 5.
-Where a high strain dynamic test has been undertaken, the test record shall include at least all the above data for example; job hammer details, energy input, set (to an accuracy of at least 1 mm) as well as the full pile driving record for each blow from start to finish.
-This record must also include a depth or RL record accurate to 1 mm.
+Where a High Strain Dynamic Test has been undertaken, the test record shall include at least all the above data for example; job hammer details, energy input, set (to an accuracy of at least 1 mm) as well as the full pile driving record for each blow from start to finish.
+This record must also include a depth or RL record accurate to 1 mm. - 6.
+All As Constructed survey information in accordance with this specification and MRTS56 Construction Surveying.

-13 Supplementary requirements
+14 Supplementary requirements

-The requirements of MRTS65 Precast Prestressed Concrete Piles are varied by the supplementary requirements given in Clause 4 of Annexure MRTS65.1.
+The requirements of MRTS65 Precast Prestressed Concrete Piles are varied by the supplementary requirements given in Clause 5 of Annexure MRTS65.1.